My Earliest Memories With Dyslexia

 Finally, the day came when my new first-grade teacher asked me what one plus one equals.
 This time, I was ready and told her what she wanted to hear.
 I said two.

 You would have thought giving her the answer she wanted to hear would have made me happy.
 But it didn’t.
-I had no idea why one-plus-one equaled two.
+I still had no idea why one plus one equaled two.
 I was just saying what my teacher wanted me to say.

-Other than being able to say one-plus-one equaled two, on all other fronts, I was clueless.
+Other than being able to say one-plus-one equaled two, on all other fronts, I was still clueless.
 I still had trouble reading, spelling, writing, and doing math.
-No matter how hard I tried, my progress was slow and minimal.
+No matter how hard I tried, my progress was painfully slow.

 Looking back to the mid-1960s, public school educators were oblivious to reading disabilities.
 Say nothing of what we now know about neural diversity.

-My school even went as far as to assign color codes to each of the three groups.
-Each group had their own classroom according to their brain level.
-In doing so, they ensured that slow kids stayed with slow kids.
-And in case anyone needed to remember who was smart, average, or slow, the school pasted their class color on the front of their classroom door.
+My school even went as far as assigning color codes to each of the three groups.
+Each group had its assigned classroom according to its brain level, ensuring that slow kids stayed with slow kids.
+In case any of us needed to remember who was smart and who was not, each group had their color taped to the door of their classroom.

 With each passing year, I understood my world from new and different perspectives.
 I remember one such perspective having made a major impact on me.
 It was my first time seeing a picture of our planet from deep space.